Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1: Examination of Input Modalities

 \subsubsection{Dependent Variables for Stress-relieving Effect and Content}

-We captured the following four quantitative measures.
-For the text-related measures, we used Whisper\footnote{We decided to use Whisper because it exhibited a high level of recognition accuracy (approximately 94\%) for Japanese at the time of our analysis.}~\cite{radford2022robust} to transcribe the collected voice data.
+As it is known that expressive writing leads to immediate negative mood and eventual stress reduction~\cite{esterling1994emotional, pennebaker2007expressive}, we captured stress reduction effects immediately after the intervention and in the post-experiment questionnaire.

-\paragraph{Immediate Stress Change} To capture how the participants perceived the cathartic effect of each expressive writing, we asked them to respond to the question of ``Comparing your responses before and after you described a stressful event, how did you feel your stress level has changed?''
-(Figure~\ref{fig:UI}e).
-This question was based on previous work that captured stress level change through stress coping interventions~\cite{tong2023just}.
-The response was in a five-point Likert scale, ranging from [-2, 2] (2: greatly increased, 1: increased, 0: no difference, -1: decreased, and -2: greatly decreased).
-We asked participants to respond to this question immediately after every expressive writing.
+\paragraph{Immediate Stress Change} To assess the cathartic effect of expressive writing, participants answered a question about changes in stress levels before and after describing a stressful event (Figure~\ref{fig:UI}e), based on previous stress coping research~\cite{tong2023just}.
+Responses were on a five-point Likert scale from -2 (greatly decreased) to 2 (greatly increased), completed after each writing task.

-\paragraph{Post-experiment Cathartic Effect} To capture the post-experiment perceptions of the cathartic effect, we asked ``\{Keyboard-based/Voice\} input was helpful for reducing my stress,'' based on Howe's work~\cite{DigitalWorkplace}.
-The response was a five-point Likert scale (1: strongly disagree to 5: strongly agree).
-We collected this data in the post-experiment questionnaire.
+\paragraph{Post-experiment Cathartic Effect} We assessed the cathartic effect post-experiment by asking, based on Howe~\cite{DigitalWorkplace}, if ``\{\textit{Keyboard/Voice}\} input was helpful for reducing my stress,'' using a five-point Likert scale (1: strongly disagree to 5: strongly agree) in the questionnaire.

+We collected two parameters identified as meaningful for health outcomes~\cite{esterling1994emotional, murray1994emotional}, enabling us to understand how participants expressed and alleviated stress and emotions across different conditions.

-\paragraph{Length} We counted the length of each expressive writing.
-The length was calculated as the character length of the original Japanese text, and one English word experimentally corresponds to 2--2.5 characters in Japanese in terms of word/character counts.
+\paragraph{Length} We determined the length of each expressive writing by counting characters in the original Japanese text, with one English word equating to 2--2.5 Japanese characters.

-\paragraph{Emotional Words} To capture how much the participants disclosed their emotions in the expressive writing, we collected the use of words related to negative emotion.
-The usage of emotional words is known to relate to cathartic effect~\cite{pennebaker2007expressive}.
-We analyzed the text with the Linguistic Inquiry and Word Count program (LIWC)~\cite{pennebaker2001linguistic, igarashi2022jliwc}.
-For each participant/input modality combination, we separated the descriptions into words using MeCab~\cite{kudo2005mecab} (a widely used segmentation and morphological analysis tool for Japanese) and then fed them into LIWC.
-We used the score of positive/negative emotion words from the results of LIWC analysis, which is the percentage of words registered in the library as positive/negative emotion words out of the number of words that appeared in the text.
+\paragraph{Emotional Words} To assess participants' emotional disclosure in writing, we analyzed positive and negative emotional word usage with the Linguistic Inquiry and Word Count (LIWC) program \cite{pennebaker2001linguistic, igarashi2022jliwc}.
+For each participant and input modality, descriptions were word-segmented using MeCab \cite{kudo2005mecab} and processed with LIWC.
+We measured the percentage of positive/negative emotion words according to LIWC results.